What is ARFID?

-Our strive ARFID online national support group will support, teach, reassure, inform, validate and empower parents and carers to effectively support their child on their journey to recovery from ARFID.
+Our strive ARFID Carer Support Group will support, teach, reassure, inform, validate and empower parents and carers to effectively support their child on their journey to recovery from ARFID.

 Become a member of EDFA for $25 per year (Australian Carers Only)

 EDFA is a proud not-for-profit, predominantly volunteer-run organisation.

 We invite you to be part of a revolutionary peer support group making positive changes in the eating disorder space.
 Strength in numbers means we are able to affect change and have the collective voice of the carers recognised.

 We provide opportunities to connect with other parents and carers who share your experiences, helping you to feel less alone and isolated.